bailey-mc/PLant-Nursery-Back-End/README.md

 ## FULLSTACK MERN APP
 By Bailey McDonald and Emon Li

-## An app used to list different types of plants for sale.
+## An app used to list a plant nursery's inventory
 - Backend hosted at https://ancient-lowlands-69118.herokuapp.com/
 - Backend GitHub Repo https://github.com/texasmami/PLant-Nursery-Back-End
 - Frontend hosted at https://sunshine-nursery.netlify.app/